 Goats tend to graze higher up, so they’ll reach over the top of fences to eat the bushes, or they’ll graze the tops of high grasses, etc. But when goats are forced to graze closer to the ground, they are susceptible to the parasites that live on the ground.

-When a goat gets a heavy parasite load it can be fatal to them.
-There's a FAMACHA chart that helps you monitor the color of your goat's eyelids to see the amount of blood circulating in their body.
+When a goat gets a heavy parasite load, it can be fatal to them.
+There’s a FAMACHA chart that helps you monitor the color of your goat’s eyelids to see the amount of blood circulating in their body.

 If their eyelids are bright pink, they’re doing good with no threat of parasites, but if their eyelids are light pink or even white, that means there’s something that’s competing with their blood flow and they’re in danger.

 Worming only when you need to is healthy for goats and helps keep them alive longer.
+(Livestock can expose you to parasites, so it’s important to learn how to get rid of parasites in your body, too.)

 Hoof Rot